 What is a dividend?

 In a nutshell, dividends are distributions of a company’s profit to its shareholders.
-Being a shareholder means that you own at least one share of a corporation.
+Being a shareholder means owning at least one share of a corporation.
 For example, if you own shares of Tesla stock, then you are considered a shareholder.
-If Tesla is profitable and earns a surplus in profits, it might decide to distribute some of that profit to its shareholders.
+If Tesla is profitable and earns a surplus, it might distribute some of that profit to its shareholders.
 Everyone who owns shares of Tesla stock will receive a portion of its profit through dividend payments.

-That means if you own shares of Tesla or any other company that pays dividends, you will be paid an amount that is proportional to the number of shares you own.
-The payment you receive is known as a dividend and it is paid on the dividend payout date.
+That means if you own shares of Tesla or any other company that pays dividends, you will be paid an amount proportional to the number of shares you own.
+The payment you receive is known as a dividend, and it is paid on the dividend payout date.

 What is dividend yield?